MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 ]
 ```

-When the same property exists in both the calling template as well as called template, the content in the caller will trump any content in the called template.
+When the same property exists in both the calling template as well as the called template, the content in the caller will overwrite any content in the called template.

 Here is an example: